silky/silky.github.com/src/posts/2014-07-18-you-run-i-run.markdown

 constantly on the lookout to see who may be running.

-I like this idea because it kind of grows exponentially - if several people are doing it, then if just one person runs by, it will set of a chain of runners.
+I like this idea because it kind of grows exponentially - if several people are doing it, then if just one person runs by, it will set off a chain of runners.
 Then we can identify each other.

 Anyway, it's fun.
 Maybe it will catch on!